Introduction to Raid Storage

 Raid is a virtualization technology to store data as it combines different physical drives of different locations and stores data.
 These physical drives are combined to form a single logical unit to improve the performance for the storage.
 Raid levels are named with numerals starting from 0, and it is not continuous.
 The main goal of Raid is to be available always for data storage and also to duplicate data for recovery.
 The raid is protected from errors with the help of parity, and this is different for different levels

 What is Raid Storage?

 Disk drives became the early arrival technology that lasted till the past decade and was a top priority for data in the early ’80s and late ’90s.
-Since every technology gets out-dated at some point in time, data operation speed and security became prime reasons for its decline with a new technology known as RAID to take its throne.
+However, since every technology gets out-dated at some point in time, data operation speed and security became prime reasons for its decline, with a new technology known as RAID to take its throne.
 This technology works to improve data storage performances and reliability.
 A RAID storage system has a combination of multiple drives that work together.
 The RAID storage technology considers the available multiple drives as a single continuous drive with the help of hardware and/or software.
 One crucial behavior of RAID storage is its availability into multiple RAID levels which have a specific purpose to serve like.

 - RAID 0: It provides a convenient better performance for all read and write operations, this technique is easy to operate.

 - RAID 1: Is configured on disk mirroring and duplexing which means the same data is written in two disks making a mirror image.
 In case one disk fails the operation is not aborted as the second disk continues to function.

 - RAID 2: RAID 2 and RAID 5 are similar here the disk striping is performed at the bit level and encodes a Hamming code for error prevention.